iquass311/files-with-nest/README.md

 $ npm run start:prod
 ```

-Simply navigate to `localhost:3000`.
-Although there is not much to see, since this app doesn't have a frontend (yet).
+## Postman

+Test the api via [Postman](https://web.postman.co/) by importing `postman_collection.json inyo your workspace`.

 ## Swagger

-Swagger UI can be accessed via `localhost:3000/api` (work in progress)
+Swagger UI can be accessed via `localhost:3000/api`, but it's a work in progress because the POST /files and PUT /files endpoints don't work yet.

 ## Test